pageseeder/ox/README.md

 Example:

-There is parameter called "ps-group-name" with value "test".
+There is a parameter called "ps-group-name" with value "test".
 And there is another "input"="/{ps-group-name}/documents".
 The final value for "input" will be "/test/documents".
 This logic is in StepUtils class.

 **Note: ** Each step needs to be updated to use this logic.
-Till this moment only Transformation is using for input and output.
+Steps that are using it
+- Transformation

 ## Clean UP Files